Conservtech Group Logo

 Once the NOI has been submitted, you must prepare a Storm Water Pollution Prevention Plan.
 The SWPPP will contain descriptions of the operations at you facility, the potential sources of contamination of storm water discharge, the steps you will take to prevent these sources from getting into storm sewers, emergency procedures, emergency contacts, storm water sampling parameters, and other information that will help you keep your storm water discharge clean and free from contamination.

-The SWPPP must be signed by a responsible official at your company, but it is not submitted to the State Water Board.
-It should be kept at your facility for reference and provided to storm water inspectors at their request.
+The SWPPP must be submitted electronically and certified by a company official in the Water Board's online computer program, called "SMARTS".
+The hard copy must be kept at your facility for reference and provided to storm water inspectors at their request.

 Notice of Termination